gempesaw/Honeydew-Ruder/README.md

 default, this method will simple return the content of the response.

-If you want the entire HTTP::Response object, pass `debug =` 1> to the method to do so.
+If you want the entire HTTP::Response object, pass `debug => 1` to the method to do so.

-For example, if the actual request were to respond with the following `HTTP::Response`
+For example, if the actual request were to respond with the following hypothetical `HTTP::Response`

     my $server_res = HTTP::Response->new(200, undef, undef, 'response');